NuKeeperDotNet/NuKeeper/README.md

 ## When to use NuKeeper

-If the project is a library that itself produces a NuGet package, it is usually best not to update it aggressively without cause. e.g. if `MyFancyLib` depends upon `Newtonsoft.Json` version `9.0.1` then an application that depends upon `MyFancyLib` can use `Newtonsoft.Json` version `9.0.1` _or a later version_.
+If the project is a library that itself produces a NuGet package, it is usually best not to update it aggressively without cause.
+Consider carefully whether you want to force your users to also update entire dependency chains. e.g. if `MyFancyLib` depends upon `Newtonsoft.Json` version `9.0.1` then an application that depends upon `MyFancyLib` can use `Newtonsoft.Json` version `9.0.1` _or a later version_.
 Updating the reference in `MyFancyLib` to `Newtonsoft.Json` version `10.0.3` takes away some flexibility in the application using `MyFancyLib`.
 [It might even cause problems](https://github.com/Azure/azure-sdk-for-net/issues/3003).

 In an end-product deployable application, aggressive updating of packages is a better tactic.
+Supported by comprehensive automated testing , regular updates will keep your application up to date with security fixes and prevent it from relying on potentially outdated libaries.

 This is an application of [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle): Packages should be liberal in the range of package versions that they can accept, and applications should be strict about using up to date packages when they run.

 It is similar to [this rule of preferring to use a parameter of a base type or interface](https://docs.microsoft.com/en-us/visualstudio/code-quality/ca1011-consider-passing-base-types-as-parameters) as it allows wider use.

-## Limitations
+## Limitations and warnings

-You will need command line version of `dotnet` installed.
+You will need the command line version of `dotnet` installed.

 It currently only runs on windows due to using `cmd` to invoke command-line processes for `dotnet`.